Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Forth and Clyde Junction Railway.

-As this station was some way from the Lake of Menteith, Port of Menteith, and the Port of Menteith Pier for Inchmahome Priory, to the north, there was a coach service from the station to the port.
+As this station was some way from the Lake of Menteith, Port of Menteith, and the Port of Menteith Pier (around four miles to the north) for Inchmahome Priory, to the north, there was a coach service, started in 1864, from the station to the port.

 Callander Ticket Platform

 | Mye Siding|